 Towards the end of the 20th century, some countries took steps to legalize marijuana for medical applications.
-Right now, medical marijuana is legal in countries like Germany, Netherlands, Belgium, Australia, Canada, Spain, and in 31 US states.
+Right now, medical marijuana is legal in countries like Germany, Netherlands, Belgium, Australia, Canada, Spain, and in 31 of our 50 states.

-The THC in marijuana interacts directly with our brain’s cannabinoid receptors.
-This triggers a complex array of physical and psychological effects in our bodies.
+The THC in marijuana interacts directly with our brains cannabinoid receptors.
+This triggers a complex array of physical and psychological effects on our bodies.

 Short-Term Health Effects

 The first short-term effects of smoking marijuana manifest within minutes.
 The most notable side effect is the signature high of marijuana.
 Other noteworthy health effects include:

 - Altered perception of time

 - Altered mood

 If you take marijuana with food and drink, these effects may take up to an hour to manifest.
 Depending on your physiology, the high may last for hours.